xlnwel/blog/docs/_posts/2019-02-27-transformer.md

 #### Masking

 Masks are used before softmax in the self-attention layer in both encoder and decoder to prevent unwanted attention to out-of-sequence positions.
-Furthermore, in conjunction with the general mask, an additional mask is used in the self-attention sub-layer in the decoder stack to prevent positions from attending to subsequent positions.
-Such a mask has a form of
+Furthermore, in conjunction with the general mask, an additional mask is used in the self-attention sub-layers in the decoder stack to prevent positions from attending to subsequent positions.
+Such masks have the form of

 $$
 \begin{align}